ibexa/documentation-user/docs/personalization/recommendation_models.md

 You may have permissions to access several websites hosted on an [[= product_name =]], [with independent results returned for each of these websites](use_cases.md#multiple-website-hosting).
-If this is the case, use the selector field to switch between views for each of these sites.
+If this is the case, use the selector field to switch between views for each of these websites.

 ## Model types